 On paths, only used by the shepherds, you get to the cyclopean walls of the ancient city of Krane.
 Its name is owed to the size of the stone blocks of these fortification walls which protected the city against enemies.
 Walk along the remains of the walls until another path leads to the valley of Krane.
 From there you go back to the starting point at Koutavos Bay.

-The route of the Cyclopean wall not only leads to one of the archaeological sites of Kefalonia, but also offers a great view over the capital Argostoli and the surrounding countryside.
+The route of the Cyclopean wall not only leads to one of the archaeological sites of Kefalonia but also offers a great view of the capital Argostoli and the surrounding countryside.

 Difficulty level: A-B (easy to medium)

 Duration: 3-4 hours

 Thanks to my friend Petra Elbe for the information and some of the photos.